DUNE-DAQ/logging/docs/README.md

 DUNE DAQ logging package

 This package is mainly based on ERS and secondarily based on TRACE.
-The primary user documentation starting point for the DUNE fork of ERS is the README.md in the DUNE-DAQ ers github repo [here](https://github.com/DUNE-DAQ/ers).
+The primary user documentation starting point for the DUNE fork of ERS is found on the official DUNE DAQ software website [here](https://dune-daq-sw.readthedocs.io/en/latest/packages/ers/).
 One link to TRACE information can be found [here](https://cdcvs.fnal.gov/redmine/projects/trace/wiki).

 ERS provides: